 Wait, you may be saying.
 Don’t I have the right to do what I want with my own property?
 What gives anyone the right to force me to mow?
 The short answers are “no,” and, “the law.”
 But here are the fuller answers to those questions about what can happen if you heed the call of the wild and refuse — or just forget — to mow your grass.

-Many neighborhoods and local jurisdictions around the country have laws in place that can carry steep fines or worse for homeowners who fail to keep up with their lawns.
+Many neighborhoods and local jurisdictions around the country have laws in place that can carry steep fines or worse for property owners who fail to keep up with their lawns.

-The most common, he explains, are ordinances that pertain to property upkeep, especially “minimum maintenance requirements on residential or commercial lots.”
+The most common, he explains, are ordinances that pertain to property management and upkeep, especially “minimum maintenance requirements on residential or commercial lots.”

 If you break those laws, even unintentionally, you could be in peril.